jeremytammik/tbc/a/1710_dynamo_type_inst_except.md

 For example, one developer wrote an extensive library in C# for Dynamo that uses multiple frameworks at the same time such as COM for Civil 3D and .NET for Revit.

-Another impressive example of interoperabbility between the different .NET languages is provided by the [Python code external command loader and compiler implemented in F#](https://tailoryourbim.com/2018/11/10/efficiently-at-compiling-python-code-as-external-command-%E8%A3%9D%E8%BC%89-python-%E7%B7%A8%E7%A2%BC%E6%88%90-revit-%E5%A4%96%E9%83%A8%E7%A8%8B%E5%BC%8F) shared by [tailoryourbim](https://tailoryourbim.com).
+Another impressive example of interoperability between the different .NET languages is provided by the [Python code external command loader and compiler implemented in F#](https://tailoryourbim.com/2018/11/10/efficiently-at-compiling-python-code-as-external-command-%E8%A3%9D%E8%BC%89-python-%E7%B7%A8%E7%A2%BC%E6%88%90-revit-%E5%A4%96%E9%83%A8%E7%A8%8B%E5%BC%8F) shared by [tailoryourbim](https://tailoryourbim.com).
 I have repeatedly pointed out that the Revit API can be used from any .NET supporting language.
 [Ching](https://tailoryourbim.com/about) shows how this can be taken to extremes by implementing an external command in F#